A Family Tradition

 - Tony Tammero, Corporate Chef

-Walter Ganzi Jr. (Wally) is chairman and co-owner of The Palm Restaurants and Palm Restaurant Group (PRG), which operates 28 fine dining, white tablecloth restaurants across the United States, Mexico and London.
+Walter Ganzi Jr. (Wally) is chairman and co-owner of The Palm Restaurants and Palm Restaurant Group (PRG), which operates 25 fine dining, white tablecloth restaurants across the United States and Mexico.
 He is the third generation of the Ganzi family to own and operate this successful company.
 Ganzi has been an active member of The Palm since his start at the flagship restaurant in Manhattan in the early 1960s.
 He learned the business first hand from his father, Walter Ganzi Sr. as well as grandfather and founder, John Ganzi.

 The Palm was the first white tablecloth restaurant company to expand across the United States.
 Ganzi was successful in pioneering the expansion through a personal attention that no other chairman and owner can claim: With each new Palm, Ganzi packed up his family and moved to the new city to pass on The Palm’s culture, focus on quality, unsurpassed customer service and Palm-style hospitality.
 He built The Palm’s legacy one city at a time, only leaving when the restaurant was ready to stand on its own two feet.